-Hello people, if you remember my first post on my 8 weeks transformation, there were a few critical points that I had highlighted.
+Hello people, you must have read my first post yesterday on my 8 weeks transformation, there were a few critical points that I had highlighted.
 It is a must to follow these to achieve quick results.
-The most important of all was a healthy, balanced and well calculated nutrition.
+The most important of all was healthy, balanced, and well-calculated nutrition.

 The blueprint of diet for any transformation program (especially when you are working out late evening) will be something like this:

-All of us don’t have a very ideal lifestyle.
-Most of us have a very busy lifestyle which poses many problems to follow our nutrition plan and workouts.
+Most of us don’t have a very ideal lifestyle because of a very busy lifestyle which poses many problems to follow our nutrition plan and workouts.
 I will discuss my odds and how I beat them.
 I guess for most of the people reading this post, the problems are similar

-Dinner:- for past few months, because of excessive pressure in my work, most of the days, I used to reach home by around 8:45 pm, I needed to get ready in 5 minutes and leave for the gym by 9 so that I would have a complete hour in my hand.
+Dinner:- Due to excessive pressure in my work, most of the days, I used to reach home by 8:45 pm, I needed to get ready in 5 minutes and leave for the gym by 9 so that I would have a complete hour in my hand.

-Pre-workout snack: I used to carry a fruit or two with me like apple or orange or papaya and used to eat in bus while I used to travel to home.
-It is important to eat fruit with low glycemic index since they will release much needed energy throughout the workout session.
+Pre-workout snack: I used to carry a fruit or two with me like apple or orange or papaya and used to eat on the bus while I used to travel home.
+It is important to eat fruit with a low glycemic index since they will release much-needed energy throughout the workout session.

-Post-workout snack: Post workout you always need a high glycemic index source of carbs to kick start your recovery and refill your glycogen stores depleted during workouts.
-An excellent option is banana.
+Post-workout snack: Post-workout you always need a high glycemic index source of carbs to kick start your recovery and refill your glycogen stores depleted during workouts.
+An excellent option is a banana.
 I used to carry one banana with me in the gym and eat it right after the workout session.

 Moderate Lunch: Well well, office lunch is not always a very ideal one.
-Many a times there are curries with a lot of oil.
-I used to choose only low fat options.
-Things like raita, salad, plain roti (no fried rice, noodles or macaroni’s etc.), dal/chicken (only grilled), vegetables (only sautéed) and no sweet at all!
+Many times there are curries with a lot of oil.
+I used to choose only low-fat options.
+Things like raita, salad, plain roti (no fried rice, noodles or macaroni’s, etc.), dal/chicken (only grilled), vegetables (only sautéed), and no sweet at all!

 Snack: sprouts + few nuts